 - Asmeret is a co-PI of the ADVANCEGeo Partnership,

 a project aimed at empowering geoscientists to transfrom workplace climate.
-We focus on geoscientists because it is one of the least diverse of the science, technology, engineering, and mathematics (STEM) fields.
 The major goals of the ADVANCEGeo Partnnership are to:

 -

-- Develop and test sexual harassment bystander intervention training programs with geoscience-relevant scenarios and that incorporate experiences of diverse women.
+- Develop and test bystander intervention training programs with geoscience-relevant scenarios and that incorporate experiences of scholars from all walks of life.

-- Develop teaching modules on sexual harassment for geoscience faculty and instructors to use in research ethics training courses.
+- Develop teaching modules on addressing exclusionary behaviors for geoscience faculty and instructors to use in research ethics training courses.

 - Disseminate training workshops, webinars, and teaching modules via partnership with professional societies for sustainability.